Ashes 2022–2025, Project

-Gold and Ashes is erected upon internal and external — ontological-epistemological — scaling dualities reflected in the characters but also in the time and space where the action is set or in the world they inhabit.
-It is structured around a concrete plane and an abstract plane as a reference to, human subjectivity.
+Gold and Ashes unfolds through a play of internal and external dualities—ontological, epistemological—reflected not only in its characters but also in the temporal and spatial dimensions where the action occurs.
+It is structured around two intersecting planes: a concrete plane and an abstract plane, conceived as mirrors of human subjectivity.

 O Som e a Furia